John A. Burns School of Medicine

 The Academic Program

-Regarding long-term career outlook and job opportunities for program graduates, the Bureau of Labor Statistics predicts that the employment in clinical and associated research will grow overall by 8% in the U.S. The State of Hawai‘i projects a higher, 34.8%, growth rate in medical scientists, and a 13.9% growth rate in computer and mathematics-related occupations by 2020.
+Regarding long-term career outlook and job opportunities for program graduates, the Bureau of Labor Statistics predicts that the employment in clinical and associated research will grow overall by 13% and in mathematics and statistics will grow by 33% in the U.S. from 2016 to 2026.
+The State of Hawai‘i projects a higher (34.8%) growth rate in medical scientists, and a 13.9% growth rate in computer and mathematics-related occupations.